-This beautiful art glass by Tim Rawlinson certainly has an eye-catching appeal, making it a perfect centrepiece.
+This sensational art glass by Tim Rawlinson certainly has an eye-catching appeal, making it a perfect centrepiece.

 Vibrant red, yellow and orange colours combine in this glass art – a beautiful concoction of colour.
 As light enters the piece, it comes alive and projects the delightful sunset colours into the room.
 It will add the ‘wow’ factor to your interior décor!

 Step this way to admire more pieces from Tim Rawlinson’s Echoes of Light Collection.

 N.B.
 The art glass in this photo is an example.
 Tim Rawlinson hand blows every piece in his collection.
 Each one is unique and signed by the artist.

 Tim Rawlinson was born in Bristol and studied Ceramics and Glass at Bucks New University.
 Since graduating in 2011, Tim quickly made a name for himself.
 In that year, Tim exhibited his degree work at New Designers in London where he met Peter Layton, of London Glassblowing fame.

 Tim quickly became a member of the team, and he remains as a resident artist.

 Tim’s work has featured in many prestigious exhibitions and achieved great acclaim.
 Most importantly, Europe’s most prestigious exhibition, ‘The Coburg Glass Prize’ in Germany in 2014 and the International Glass Prize at the GlazenHuis in Belgium 2015 included Tim’s work.